TeamAuquan/Python-for-Trading/chapter5.md

 `@instructions`

-Write a nested code to create a new dictionary with same keys as the original dictionary and values of the first key of the correponding nested dictionary
+Write a nested code to create a new dictionary `new_dict` with same keys as the original dictionary.
+The value for each key should be a dictionary containing all values of the correponding nested dictionary

 For example, the first key : value pair should be : 'first':{1}
 `@hint`